 Kuta Square in Bali

-Kuta Square is a popular shopping arcade in Kuta 200m north of Kuta Art Market, and is located approximately 50m from Kuta Beach.
+Kuta Square is a popular shopping arcade in Kuta, some 200m north of the Kuta Art Market, and is located approximately 50m from Kuta Beach.
 The two-way avenue is flanked by rows of fashion stores and dining outlets.

 Kuta Square starts at the Kuta Art Market, straight ahead north from Jalan Kartika Plaza and is a right turn from the one-way Jalan Bakung Sari.
-Those coming in from Legian and heading south towards Kartika Plaza also go through Kuta Square.
-This two-way option between Legian and Kuta makes it a strategic and often navigated route, thus the intermittently busy traffic.
+Those coming in from Legian and heading south towards Kartika Plaza also use Kuta Square as a shortcut.

 Good to Know about Kuta Square